inab/disease_perception/REST/INSTALL.md

 fi
 ```

-## API integration into Apache
+## API integration into a reverse proxy

-This API can be integrated into an Apache instance.
+This API can be integrated into a reverse proxy instance in several ways.

+### FCGID in Apache
 The instance must have the module [FCGID](https://httpd.apache.org/mod_fcgid/) installed (package `libapache2-mod-fcgid` in Ubuntu).

 ```bash
 sudo apt install apache2 libapache2-mod-fcgid